handsontable/hyperformula/docs/guide/contributing.md

 # Contributing

-You are welcome to contribute to HyperFormula development.
+You are welcome to contribute to HyperFormula's development.
 Your help is much appreciated in any of the following topics:

 * Making pull requests